bioniclambda/sleepyforth/README.md

 First off, I know how probably sloppy and unoptimized this is. <br/>
 I know I probably used a dumb way to do things. <br/>
 I just want to get this working <br/>
 (Still please contact me if you have a better method.
-If you have constructive criticism or tips or whatever, email me (or DM me on Discord).)
+If you have constructive criticism or tips or whatever, email me (or DM me on Discord).) <br/>

+Note: While "keywords" technically can't be redefined since they aren't words, something being a word is check before the Forth checks that it's a keyword.
+Which means that you can technically redefine keywords. <br/>
+Ex: `: if 3 . ;`

 Syntax example: <br/>